Park View (Washington, D.C.)

 Park View is a neighborhood in Washington, D.C., located in Northwest D.C.
 The neighborhood is primarily residential with its main commercial corridor of shops and restauarants located along Georgia Avenue.
+It is bordered to the west by Columbia Heights, the north by Petworth, and the south by McMillan Reservoir and Pleasant Plains.

 Park View was developed at the turn of the 19th and 20th centuries, along the western boundary of the U.S. Soldiers' Home.
 The name of the neighborhood is derived from its relation to the park-like setting of the Soldier's Home, which was formerly open to the public as a park into the 1960s.

 Geography

 Park View is situated in the Northwest quadrant of the city.
 The territory that defines the Park View neighborhood extends from Gresham Place north to Rock Creek Church Road, and from Georgia Avenue to the Soldiers' Home grounds.
 The additional area bounded by Park Road, New Hampshire Avenue, and Georgia Avenue completes the neighborhood's boundaries.
 The southern border of the Park View Citizens' Association was Columbia Road.
 Sherman Avenue is considered by some to be the western boundary of the neighborhood.